amadlung/2019-04-11-gwu/_build/html/_sources/bash_lesson_1.md.txt

 We'll be working with this sub-directory, and creating new sub-directories, throughout this workshop.

-The command to change locations in our file system is `cd` followed by a directory name to change our working directory. `cd` stands for "change directory".
+The command to change locations in our file system is `cd` followed by a directory name to change our working directory. `cd` stands for "**change directory**".

 Let's say we want to navigate to the `shell_data` directory we saw above.
 We can use the following command to get there: